DamienBouchacot/damienbouchacot/README.md

  ▪️ Hi !
 I'm Camille Bouchacot and i'm french 👋

  ▪️  ✒️📚  I’m a author, poetess , and novelist , Soon my first two novels coming out in march !
+And my 3rd and the 4th book in May !

  ▪️  ⌨️💻  I am also a web and web application developer|| The programming languages I use are : Html, Css, Javascript, and React.js